nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 ````
 `````

-The above changes are enough to update the byom example to the ultrasound segmentation application.<br>
+The above changes are enough to update the BYOM example to the ultrasound segmentation application.<br>

 In general, when deploying your own AI models, you will need to consider the operators in the second branch.
 This example uses a pretty typical AI workflow:

-- <b>Input</b>: This could be a video on disk, an input stream from a capture device, or other data stream.
+- **Input**: This could be a video on disk, an input stream from a capture device, or other data stream.
-- <b>Preprocessing</b>: You may need to preprocess the input stream to convert tensors into the shape and format that is expected by your AI model (e.g., converting datatype and resizing).
+- **Preprocessing**: You may need to preprocess the input stream to convert tensors into the shape and format that is expected by your AI model (e.g., converting datatype and resizing).
-- <b>Inference</b>: Your model will need to be in onnx or trt format.
+- **Inference**: Your model will need to be in ONNX or TensorRT format.
-- <b>Postprocessing</b>: An operator that postprocesses the output of the model to a format that can be readily used by downstream operators.
+- **Postprocessing**: An operator that postprocesses the output of the model to a format that can be readily used by downstream operators.
-- <b>Output</b>: The postprocessed stream can be displayed or used by other downstream operators.
+- **Output**: The postprocessed stream can be displayed or used by other downstream operators.

 The Holoscan SDK comes with a number of [built-in operators](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/src/operators) that you can use to configure your own workflow.
 If needed, you can write your own custom operators or visit [Holohub](https://nvidia-holoscan.github.io/holohub/) for additional implementations and ideas for operators.